 There may be some divergence in the testing standards of the UK and EU in the future (which would be expensive for every brand), but for now at least, everything sold in the UK must have a UKCA marking, and everything sold into Europe must have a CE mark.
 How much this investment by businesses reflects on the costs to the buyer is yet to be seen, though it is encouraging that most brands managed to avoid passing on the PPE costs to buyers over the past couple of years.

-One of the major issues of lockdown has been in distribution, and it’s this that could have the biggest impact on the cost of living in the UK.
+It's distributionthat could have the biggest impact on the cost of living in the UK.

 There’s more complex paperwork to be navigated, though there’s always been paperwork, so it’s more down to change.
 Besides the issues of country of manufacturer when importing from the EU (and keep in mind that many brands have European distribution hubs), air freight is massively down due to there being so few planes in the air; passenger aircraft didn’t just take your baggage on holiday – they use a lot of the space for commercial goods.